-I am a Lecturer in Drama and Theatre at the University of Kent, having previously worked as a Postdoc in the Philosophy department of the University of Liverpool and as a Visiting Lecturer at the Royal Central School of Speech & Drama and the Royal College of Art.
+I am a Senior Lecturer in Drama and Theatre at the University of Kent, having previously worked as a Postdoc in the Philosophy department of the University of Liverpool and as a Visiting Lecturer at the Royal Central School of Speech & Drama and the Royal College of Art.
 My research interests are quite diverse, and include the intersection of philosophy and performance; object theatre; aesthetic pedagogy; collaboration between theatre makers and scientists; comedy and autism spectrum conditions.
-I am the Primary Investigator on ‘Comedy on the Spectrum: Exploring Humour Production in Adolescents with Autism‘, funded by the British Academy and Leverhulme Trust, and co-convenor of the London Comedy Forum.
+I was the Primary Investigator on ‘Comedy on the Spectrum: Exploring Humour Production in Adolescents with Autism‘, funded by the British Academy and Leverhulme Trust, and one of the organisers of the Autism Arts Festival funded by Arts Council England.

 I am the author of two books, A Philosophy of Comedy on Stage and Screen and Rethinking Practice as Research and the Cognitive Turn, published by Bloomsbury and Palgrave Macmillan respectively.
 I was the co-editor, with Rich Allen, of a special issue of Performance Research ‘On Anthropomorphism‘, and I was the one of the editors of Puppet Notebook for two years.

-Regarding my practice, I am the Artistic Director of Square Moon Theatre and a freelance theatre practitioner.
-I have worked with the Dummy Company on several productions including a residency at Cambridge University and with the Rare Theatricall on the final production of their Leverhulme Fellowship at the Royal Academy of Music.
+As a theatre practitioner, I have worked with the Dummy Company on several productions including a residency at Cambridge University and with the Rare Theatricall on the final production of their Leverhulme Fellowship at the Royal Academy of Music.
 As a producer I specialise in site-specific work, with my credits including Flatpack, an opera in Ikea.